 Eating a Diet Moderate in Protein-Rich Foods

-Eating a high-protein diet is not neccessary—or even healthful—for most of us.
-But including at least some protein-rich foods in our daily diet is.
+Eating a high-protein diet is not neccessary—or even healthy—for most of us.
+But, including at least some protein-rich foods in our daily diet is.
 There are many protein-rich foods.
 They can be divided into a few major categories:

 - Dairy products